UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_04.md

 ---

-# Pro tips: Change image size
+# Pro tip 1: Change image size

 You can use the following HTML tag to change the displayed size of an image: